lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 When validators are exited from one module, its share decreases, while the shares of other modules increase.
 This can lead to a situation where a module's share significantly exceeds its target share.
 To solve this problem Staking Router should consider the module's share when prioritizing validators for exit.
 It is proposed to represent the target share of a module as a range of values: `stakeShareLimit` and `priorityExitShareThreshold`, where `stakeShareLimit <= priorityExitShareThreshold`.

 The lower value `stakeShareLimit` represents the maximum share that can be allocated to a module when distributing stakes among modules.
-This parameter is nothing other than the current `targetShare`.
-Nevertheless, it is suggested to rename it, as its current name does not fully reflect its essence.
+This parameter is the same as the current `targetShare`.

 The higher value `priorityExitShareThreshold` represents the module's share threshold, upon crossing which, exits of validators from the module will be prioritized.